Whiplash: Setting up your car to avoid it (Part)5 of 5

 Welcome to the 5th and final part of our whiplash series!
 We have already discussed the anatomy, what whiplash is, and what to do if you have just been injured, medical procedures, and what to expect with physical therapy, and chronic whiplash.
-Now we will discuss how to set up your car so that in the case that you are rear-ended, you have less risk of whiplash injury.
+Now we will discuss how to set up your car so that in the case that you are rear-ended, you have less risk of whiplash from a car accident.

 What is the optimal car set up to best combat whiplash.